Zyxavy/homelab-journey/docs/3-Structure-and-Docker.md

 ---

-I am still experimenting with the structuring of my project but for now I am satisfied with this. docker/ will house the media folder as well as the services that are being used. since I plan on using jellyfin and nextcloud, havaing a separate media/ directory would be nice. in home-server/ will house the services; their docker-compose.yml and their configs/
+I am still experimenting with the structuring of my project but for now I am satisfied with this. `docker/` will house the media folder as well as the services that are being used. since I plan on using `jellyfin` and `nextcloud`, having a separate `media/` directory would be nice. in `home-server/` will contain individual service folders and their respective `docker-compose.yml` and `configs/`

 ---